mitchty/src/readme.md

 # My convoluted ~/src dir

-So this is the src dir I (more ore) less use.
+So this is the src dir I (more or) less use.

-Hitchikers guide to the insanity.
+Hitchhikers guide to the insanity.

 I install this by cloning to ``~/src`` then running ``./setup.sh`` from within.

 This links everything from ``src/dotfiles/*`` to ``~/.file|dirname``.
 It doesn't save anything or copy things around at all, so caveat emptor there.

-Then if I have any site specific things I need to customize, I run ``~/src/site.sh`` sitename.
+Then if I have any site specific things I need to customize, I run ``~/src/site.sh sitename``.

 That sets up ``~/site/local`` as a link to ``~/site/name``